BirdRa1n/BLETalk/README.md

 ## Overview

 **BLETalk** is a robust React Native toolkit designed to simplify Bluetooth Low Energy (BLE) interactions in cross-platform mobile applications.
 It empowers developers to build connected apps with seamless device management, real-time messaging, and a polished, customizable UI.
-With a focus on scalability and developer experience, BLETalk streamlines BLE development for iOS, Android, and web platforms.
+With a focus on scalability and developer experience, BLETalk streamlines BLE development for iOS and Android.

 **Why Choose BLETalk?**